The Land Use Leadership Initiative (LULI)

-LULI 2015-2016 sessions are held monthly from October 2015 to May 2016.
+LULI 2016 sessions are held monthly, beginning this Summer.
 In addition, LULI Fellows will have many opportunities to attend outside events hosted by 1000 Friends of Oregon and partnering organizations.
 Some events will have short reading assignments while others will require preparation for the SW Corridor Plan.
 The program does not have a firm attendance policy, but we strongly recommend that Fellows make as many events as possible because the curriculum builds upon each session.